publiccodenet/about/activities/philanthropic-fundraising/donating-netherlands.md

 An ordinairy donation is a donation you only make once, or a donation that you make annually, but have not documented in an agreement.
 You may deduct your ordinary donation if it meets the following conditions:

-* Your donation will go to an ANBI (public benefit organization).
+* Your donation will go to an ANBI (public benefit organization)
-* Your donation is voluntary.
+* Your donation is voluntary
-* You get nothing in exchange for your donation.
+* You get nothing in exchange for your donation
 * You can prove that you have made the gift.
-This can be seen, for example, from the withdrawals from your account.
+This can be seen, for example, from the withdrawals from your account

 [Read more about tax deductability](https://www.belastingdienst.nl/wps/wcm/connect/nl/aftrek-en-kortingen/content/gift-aftrekken) for donations from the Dutch tax office (in Dutch).